JoselleAstrid/ram-watch-cheat-engine/docs/tutorial/non_dolphin.md

 end
 ```

+The reason is that the Dolphin way of computing these addresses (start address + constant value) might not work for every other emulator and game ever.
+Maybe in some games, the most suitable addresses would end up being pointer based, requiring a more complex computation.

 Finding the addresses [basically works the same way as Dolphin](different_dolphin.md#finding-the-framecounteraddress), with a couple of differences.

 If you're running a non-emulated PC game, you might not have a way to frame advance.
 However, you can still try repeated scans for an increased value (without specifying how much it has increased by).